Bartholomeus Klip Farmhouse

 Lots of on-site activities to keep both young and old entertained

 World class cuisine, freshly prepared food of the finest quality, focused on locally sourced sustainable produce

 Surrounded by well-kept farmland and a 10,000 acre nature reserve

 This is a wonderful year-round destination, although bear in mind the reverse seasons in the southern hemisphere - you won’t be lying by the pool in June and July, though it will still be warm.
 Things can get extremely hot during their summer (December-March), with temperatures hovering around 40C.

-Call us on to start planning your holiday to Bartholomeus Klip Farmhouse or take a look at our itineraries to South Africa
+Call us on 858 345 1761 to start planning your vacation to Bartholomeus Klip Farmhouse or take a look at our itineraries to South Africa

 Bartholomeus Klip is a wonderfully restored Victorian homestead, with an exclusive five-bedroom farmhouse, as well as a separate three bedroom house and one bedroom cottage.
 Located just an hour from Cape Town, on a spectacular 10,000 acre nature reserve.

 Bartholomeus Klip is a hidden gem in the Western Cape.
 Long red roads and rolling colorful crop fields lead you to the foot of the Elandskloof mountain range where, perfectly set alongside a stunning lake, lies the beautiful Edwardian farmhouse.
 Bartholomeus Klip is a place to unwind, be pampered and indulge in exceptional gourmet cuisine and fine wines.
 Head chef Louise Gillett uses organic home grown vegetables and meat from their own farm to create divine meals which are enjoyed in a lovely candle lit conservatory.
 The main house at Bartholomeus Klip has four double rooms with bathrooms in a beautifully furnished farmhouse with one annex suite.